Redondela

-Redondela is a town in the province of Pontevedra, Galicia, northwestern Spain.
+Redondela is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Vigo.
 The most famous icons of the village are its two major railway viaducts built in the nineteenth century.
 Due to these infrastructures Redondela is known under the nickname "Village of the viaducts."
-The town lies on the Portuguese Way path of the Camino de Santiago.
+The town lies on the Portuguese Way, one of the Camino de Santiago pilgrimage routes.

 The municipality has an area of 51.9 km2 (20.0 sq mi) and has a population of 29,192 in 2021.